 Since the only way in is by small plane, you are asked to bring only the necessities (you will be given instructions as to how much weight you can take on the plane).
 Luckily, Nanuk provides much of the gear you may need during your stay including foul weather gear and waterproof boots.
 You will need to bring your own shower gel and shampoo.
 It may seem odd at first, but it makes sense.
 These products weigh a lot to fly in (wouldn’t you rather they brought coffee?) and they would also have to ship all the plastic trash back out again.
 By bringing your own little bottle (and carrying it back out with you) you are helping to preserve this fragile environment.

 Twice a day, guests are taken on a safari around the mud flats along the Hudson Bay in search of polar bears and other wildlife.
 Here’s how it works.
 You go out on a “rhino” (a hand-built all-terrain vehicle designed to drive small groups of people on the tundra, their tundra vehicles are kind of a mini tundra buggy) and when a suitable bear is found, the group is allowed to get out of the rhinos and walk a little bit closer to enjoy the company of polar bears.
 This may sound like a crazy thing to do, I know.
 But to go on a walk with polar bears safari is very safe when done by experts, like the guides at Nanuk.
 Do not do it by yourself!
-Take a polar bear tour with experienced guides!
+Take polar bear trips with experienced guides.

 After a slow, quiet approach in a single-file line, our guide lets us know when it’s OK to stop and take a few photos.
 At the closest, during a polar bear tour, we approach to somewhere between 100 and 200 yards from the bear.
 As you can see, if approached correctly, the bear remains very calm and relaxed.